 Your rights

-The EU General Data Protection Regulation and the new Data Protection Act 2018 replace the Data Protection Act 1998 and together form the UK’s new Data Protection law.
+The General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 replace the Data Protection Act 1998 and together form the UK’s Data Protection law.

 Some of your information may be transferred to third parties who work together with us or on the ICR’s behalf.
-These third parties may be within or outside of the European Economic Area.
-Certain countries outside of the UK or Europe may not have laws which protect your privacy to the same extent as the Data Protection Act in the UK, or European Law (GDPR).
+These third parties may be within or outside of the United Kingdom (UK).
+Certain countries outside of the UK may not have laws which protect your privacy to the same extent as the Data Protection Act 2018 (UK GDPR).
 In the event that your information is transferred outside of the UK or Europe the ICR will take all reasonable steps to protect your privacy.

 The Data Protection Officer